Boys Summer Camp Jacksonville, FL

-How do these programs differ from traditional summer camps?
+How do these programs differ from traditional summer in camps Jacksonville, FL?

 Smaller size: Generally the ratio of kids to field instructors is very low.
 This enables instructors to work one-on-one with the children, or in very small groups.

 Greater supervision: Troubled teens thrive in these highly structured environments.
 They are not tempted by the bad behavior of their peers, because all behaviors are closely monitored to keep kids on the right track.
 You won’t have to worry about your child learning “new tricks” at our Behavior Camp.
-At traditional summer camps your child may have access to cigarettes and alcohol because they simply do not have the staff-to-camper ratio that enables them to closely monitor all behavior.
+At traditional summer camps your child may have access to things you may not approve of because they simply do not have the staff-to-camper ratio that enables them to closely monitor all behavior.

 Rites of passage: Teens and children in our behavioral summer camp will learn skills and challenge themselves by moving through levels of proficiency.
 The growth they experience and increased responsibility builds self-esteem and self-confidence, which the adolescent takes home with them.
 The Summer Camp allows a child to learn the consequences of negative behaviors and to adjust accordingly.
 The structured nature of Summer Camp makes this possible with limited risk of injury.
 Our Summer Behavioral Camp can start a firm foundation on which to build more positive behaviors back at home.

 Don’t Waste Summer Vacation